-At the beginning, radio certainly had some strong competition from newspapers in the field of news delivery, it proved to be more useful when news had to be provided instantaneously, whereas newspapers were better at bringing full details on news, analytical articles, etc. There was obviously no competition in the field of "audio information" such as music.
-A type of competition does exist to a certain extent between TV and radio, for example, in bringing news on events where no pictoral information is available or where it is of secondary nature.
-Nonetheless, looking at historical statistics, in no country did the introduction of TV have a serious influence on the popularity of the radio.
-In the US, in the early 1950s, a brief drop in radio sales was observed; but this was the period when in homes new investments in consumer electronics were placed in buying TV equipment.
-A short decline (we would call it rather a "disturbance") of radio penetration was reported after 1960, but this was during a period when radio as such could be regarded as fully penetrated into the domestic market.
-In connection with the market penetration of radio in the US it has to be mentioned that, according to Figure 2, its penetration was not significantly influenced by the economic crisis of the 1930s or and World War II.
+In the beginning, radio certainly had some strong competition from newspapers in the field of news delivery; it proved to be more useful when news had to be provided instantaneously, whereas newspapers were better at bringing full details on news, analytical articles, etc. There was obviously no competition in the field of audio information such as music.
+A type of competition does exist to a certain extent between tv and radio, for example, in bringing news on events where no pictorial information is available, or where it is of secondary importance.
+Nonetheless, looking at historical statistics, in no country did the introduction of tv have a serious influence on the popularity of radio.
+In the US, in the early 1950s, a brief drop in radio sales was observed, but this was the period when in homes new investments in consumer electronics were placed in buying tv equipment.
+A short decline (we would call it rather a 'disturbance') of radio penetration was reported after 1960, but this was during a period when radio as such could be regarded as fully penetrated into the domestic market.
+In connection with the market penetration of radio in the US, it has to be mentioned that, according to Figure 1, its penetration was not significantly influenced by the economic crisis of the 1930s nor by World War II.

-This phenomenon is, however, not quite true for less "rich" countries, as we will show on the basis of some Hungarian statistics.
-In Hungary (Figure 5), radio started to penetrate the domestic market in 1925, and growth was exponential up to 1930.
+This phenomenon is, however, not quite true for less wealthy countries, as we will No/1000 population show on the basis of some Hungarian statistics.
+In Hungary (Figure 4), radio started to penetrate the domestic market in 1925, and growth was exponential up to 1930.
 Between 1930 and 1940, due to the severe economic situation of the country, only low growth figures were achieved.
 No figures are available for the period of World War II.
-After the war, the radio service in Hungary had to start right from the beginning, most of the radio receivers had been destroyed, and the number of radio licenses exceeded the pre-war level only after 1948.
-From then on, however, the penetration of the radio simply followed the "normal" "S" type of growth curve, similar to that shown for the USA in Figure 2.
-Thus, without an economic crisis or war in Hungary an 80% penetration could have been achieved in about 18 years.
+After the war, the radio service in Hungary had to start right from the beginning, most of the radio receivers having been destroyed, and the number of radio licenses exceeded the pre-war level only after 1948.
+From then on, however, the penetration of radio simply followed the normal 'S' type of growth curve, similar to that shown for the USA in Figure 1.
+Thus, without an economic crisis or war in Hungary, an 80% penetration could have been achieved in about 18 years.
 However, due to the above mentioned events, a delay of approximately 17 years (!) was observed.
-Thus, not only technology, market forces, and legislative factors count!
+Thus, not only technology, market forces and legislative factors count!